Single Card Dashboard

 Starting small

-I began by sharing a lo-fi, blue-sky concept to frame the opportunity.
+I began by developing a lo-fi, blue-sky concept to frame the opportunity and get leadership to reveal their actual priorities early.
 Early feedback clarified several key points:

-I began by sharing a lo-fi, blue-sky concept to frame the opportunity.
+I began by developing a lo-fi, blue-sky concept to frame the opportunity and get leadership to reveal their actual priorities early.
 Early feedback clarified several key points:

 Banks are often resistant to change